AdvancedPhotonSource/cohere/docs/source/config_data.rst

 Parameters
 ==========
 - data_dir:
 | optional, used for specific cases.
-Driven by the scripts, the experiment directory contains four directories: conf, prep, data, and results.
+Driven by the scripts, the experiment directory contains four directories: conf, preprocessed_data, phasing_data, results_phasing, and results_viz.
 The formatted data is saved in the <experimenr_dir>/data directory.
 If the data_dir parameter is configured then the data is saved in this directory.
 Warning: The script running reconstruction expects to read data from <experimenr_dir>/data.
 | example:
 ::